Exikron/symfony-docs/book/controller.rst

 Controller
 ==========

-A controller is a PHP callable you create that takes information from the HTTP request and constructs and returns an HTTP response (as a Symfony ``Response`` object).
+A controller is a PHP callable seyou create that takes information from the HTTP request and constructs and returns an HTTP response (as a Symfony ``Response`` object).
 The response could be an HTML page, an XML document, a serialized JSON array, an image, a redirect, a 404 error or anything else